- Nursing

 Orthopedic nursing is a field with many opportunities to sub-specialize.
 Some of these sub-specialties are pediatrics, sports medicine, orthopedic surgery, rehabilitation, clinical nurse specialists and nurse practitioners.

-Nurse practitioners: Nurse practitioners with a specialization in orthopedics may provide advanced practice care, including conducting assessments, diagnosing conditions, prescribing medications, and developing treatment plans.
+- Nurse practitioners: Nurse practitioners with a specialization in orthopedics may provide advanced practice care, including conducting assessments, diagnosing conditions, prescribing medications, and developing treatment plan

 Oncology nurses specialize in caring for patients with cancer, providing treatments, monitoring symptoms, and coordinating care plans tailored to each individual.
 They play a critical role in both the clinical and emotional aspects of cancer care, supporting patients and their families throughout diagnosis, treatment, and recovery.